-From our four locations in San Jose, Santa Clara, Aliso Viejo, California and Reno, Nevada, the team of mental health counseling experts at Nugent Family Counseling Center provide diagnostic services, as well as ongoing care and support, to new and existing patients with PTSD.
+From our four locations in San Jose, California, Los Gatos, California, and Reno, Nevada, the team of mental health counseling experts at Nugent Family Counseling Center provides diagnostic services, as well as ongoing care and support, to new and existing patients with PTSD.

 Sleep issues and PTSD

 Sleep issues are actually considered to be a core part of PTSD.
 Both symptoms of hyperarousal and intrusion from PTSD can negatively impact your sleep, causing you to suffer from sleeplessness or nightmares.
 70% of people with PTSD experience some form of sleep-related symptoms, including insomnia, nightmares, night terrors, and even obstructive sleep apnea.

 Sleep disturbance is often one of the first signs of developing PTSD.
 And, if you dealt with sleep problems prior to experiencing trauma, you may be more likely to develop PTSD after a traumatic event.
 Dreams are a key mechanism for processing trauma and other emotions, one reason why sleep is so connected to post-trauma mental health.

 The link between sleep issues and PTSD is strong and can be difficult to live with.
 We’re still learning more about whether PTSD causes sleep problems, or whether sleep problems tend to precede PTSD.